team-arendelle/stephenjmark-product-details-summary/README.md

 # amazonas/product-summary

 An Amazon inspired product summary component for displaying essential information such as name, company, price, and rating.
-The component is  equipped to show multiple image views with hover-over zoom capability, as well as flexbily render buying options with varying styles of user input.
+The component is  equipped to show multiple image views with hover-over zoom capability, as well as flexibily render buying options with varying styles of user input.

 ![](https://github.com/team-arendelle/product-summary/blob/master/product-summary.gif)